bioinf-jku/SNNs/README.md

 It has been a wild year in AI and especially for self-normalizing networks and SELU activations.

 - In March 2025, I saw ["Transformers without normalization"](https://arxiv.org/abs/2503.10622) by Yann LeCun and colleagues drop on arxiv.
 I thought "now they finanly have it", because Yann has been thinking in similar directions as I did already back in his "Efficient Backprop" tutorial.
 After all, self-normalizing networks require the initialization named after him ("LeCun's initialization").
 Strangely it's just a scaled tanh-activation that does the job.. ok!
-- Then we got all this nice work on **conditional flow matching**: here 2 or 3 layer SELU-networks with a width of 64 have quasi become standard since Alex Tong's work.and [implementaiton in torch CMF](https://github.com/atong01/conditional-flow-matching/blob/main/torchcfm/models/models.py)
+- Then we got all this nice work on **conditional flow matching**: here 2 or 3 layer SELU-networks with a width of 64 have quasi become standard since Alex Tong's work and [implementation in torch CMF](https://github.com/atong01/conditional-flow-matching/blob/main/torchcfm/models/models.py).
+-

 # Papers, models and architectures built on Self-Normalizing Networks (SELU / SNN)